NOS Journaal: Design and theme music

 The design of NOS Journaal has changed many times throughout its history.
-The first title sequence of the NTS-journaal was controversial, because it showed footage of women wearing short skirts and men dressed in leotards; the NCRV objected and as such, the footage was removed from the intro.
+The first title sequence of the NTS-journaal was, at the time. deem controversial, because it showed footage of women wearing short skirts and men dressed in leotards; the NCRV objected and as such, the footage was removed from the intro.

-The theme music to NOS Journaal has traditionally featured the sound of a gong; however, this was not the case between 1988 and 1995, nor was it so between 2005 and 2012.
+The theme music to NOS Journaal has traditionally featured the sound of a gong; however, this was possibly not the case between 2005 and 2012, when the sound of a cymbal might be used and be artificially remixed to sound like a gong.
 The theme music used from 1995 to 2001, which was composed by Stephen Emmer, used the same gong as was used in the original theme from 1956.
 After a long search, the gong was found in the Tropenmuseum in Amsterdam; as there was a small crack in the gong, the gong itself had to be repaired.

 On 17 December 2005, the NOS Journaal received a rebrand, which was designed by British design agency Lambie-Nairn.
 The NOS itself also received a new logo, featuring a red 'O', a motif which featured prominently in the logos, title sequences and sets of all programmes produced by the NOS.
-The radio news bulletins, previously known as NOS Radio Nieuws, were also renamed to NOS Journaal; as well as the news section on NOS Teletexst.
+The radio news bulletins, previously known as NOS Radio Nieuws, were also renamed to NOS Journaal; as well as the news section on NOS Teletekst.
 New theme music was also introduced, composed once again by Stephen Emmer.

 On 27 May 2012, the corporate identity was revamped again: many elements, such as the use of the colour red, were retained.
 For the 6 pm and 8 pm bulletins, presenters no longer sat down to present the news, instead standing and walking around the studio, in front of a newly built video wall.
 New theme music and title sequences were also introduced, with the red 'O' motif becoming a focal point in the title sequences.

+Staff

+The NOS Journaal primarily employs journalists and editors.
+Technical staff such as camera operators, visual designers, editors, studio crew, and broadcast engineers are hired externally.

+Notable newsreaders from the past include Marga van Arnhem, Gerard Arninkhof, Noraly Beyer, Sacha de Boer, Eef Brouwers, Pia Dijkstra, Fred Emmer, Philip Freriks, Eugènie Herlaar, Rien Huizing, Astrid Kersseboom, Noortje van Oostveen, Harmen Siezen, Henny Stoel, Frits Thors, Gijs Wanders, Maartje van Weegen, Rik van de Westelaken, Herman van der Zandt and Joop van Zijl.

+As of 2025, current presenters include Winfried Baijens, Afke Boven, Iris de Graaf, Saïda Maggé, Jeroen Tjepkema, Mark Visser, Simone Weimans, Jeroen Overbeek and Rob Trip.
+The 8 o'clock news is presented by Trip from Sunday to Friday during even-numbered weeks, and by Annechien Steenhuizen during odd-numbered weeks.

+Reporters and correspondents for NOS Journaal include Eva Wiessing, Gerri Eickhof, Youssef Abjij, Charlotte Waaijers, Marieke de Vries, Simone Tukker and Sjoerd den Daas.